 Thomas Bo Larsen,

-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 While on a plane ride back to Toronto from a writing assignment, Margot meets Daniel, a handsome stranger.
 An immediate attraction is formed and Margot is able to open up and discuss some of her fears and longings.
 A taxi ride back home causes Daniel and Margot to realize that they are neighbours and Margot admits she's married.
 The summer-time heat and her increasing fascination with the handsome artist who lives across the street starts getting to her, and Margot is no longer sure if she's happy in her marriage or if she'd be happier with her fantasies with Daniel.
 Written by

-Performed by Feist
+Performed by Leonard Cohen

-Publishing Courtesy of Universal Music
+Publishing Courtesy of Stranger Music (BMI)

 50 of 76 people found this review helpful.